 The second aim of this study was to identify demographic and socio-economic factors which were associated with overweight/obesity risk among female rural-to-urban migrants.
 The analysis showed that the risk of being overweight or having obesity was higher in the older age groups, among migrant women resident in the urban area for more than 10 years, among the richer and richest household groups and being married or living with a partner.
 Of all identified factors, belonging to the richer and richest group was seen to put rural-to-urban migrants at the highest risk of being overweight or having obesity.
 Similar results were found among internal rural-to-urban migrants from the Peru Migrant study, where migrants with a lower SES (defined by income) had lower odds of being overweight or having obesity(45).
 These findings suggest that not only is urban living a strong risk factor for overweight/obesity among migrants, but household wealth plays a major role in this, something previously observed within Kenya (39)).
 Other literature reviewing the association between SES and obesity among non-migrants in LMICs confirms this.
 A review, showed that the size of the association between urban residence and BMI in LMICs is reduced substantially after adjustment for SES (household wealth index), suggesting that much of the difference between urban and rural dwellers is driven by the socio-economic composition of the urban areas(46).
 However, in the DHS, no identification of the migrant’s residency within urban areas is possible.
 Urban areas are strongly heterogeneous environments, including urban slums, and the poorest migrants may therefore not have been included in the DHS analysis(47).
 In this study, rural-to-urban migrants were wealthier in comparison to rural non-migrants.
 As no reasons for migration to urban areas were provided in the KDHS, we can only speculate.
 A major reason for rural migrants in Kenya to move to urban areas is to escape rural poverty(21).
 After arrival, a large group faces unemployment, especially in the case for women which could make them end up residing in slums as they cannot afford rent(48).
 This suggests that the sample represented in the KDHS is not covering a proportion of the migrants.
 The results of this analysis should therefore be interpreted with caution.

 The results also showed that migrant women who had resided in an urban area for more than 10 years were at a higher risk of overweight or having obesity compared to migrant women who had lived in an urban area for less than five years, Studies in India, Peru and Tanzania showed similar results as they observed a positive correlation between duration of residence and development of obesity among rural-to-urban migrants(49; 50; 51).
-A potential explanation could be that as time passes, exposure to the urban environment and changing lifestyles may stimulate weight gain as the rural-to-urban migrant increase their energy intake, consume low-cost food high in fat and sugar, and reduce their energy expenditure.
+A potential explanation could be that as time passes, exposure to the urban environment and changing lifestyles may stimulate weight gain as the rural-to-urban migrants increase their energy intake, consume low-cost food high in fat and sugar, and reduce their energy expenditure.
 There is evidence that longer times spent in urban areas are positively associated with fat intake (52).